ExtCore/ExtCore-Docs/getting_started/tutorial_mvc.rst

 As we can see, the text turns red.
 It means that everything works as expected.
 In the next tutorials we will see how to work with the storage.

+You can find the complete source of this sample project on GitHub:
+`ExtCore Framework 1.1.0 Sample MVC Web Application <https://github.com/ExtCore/ExtCore-Sample-Mvc>`_.